 Try to be there either side of feeding time.
 This may give you opportunities to photograph certain animals in both more active and restful states.

-Ensure your visit includes at least one bird of prey (or similar) session.
+Try to ensure your visit includes at least one interactive (e.g., bird of prey) session.

 Get there early, look at the direction of the light and get a seat that will allow you to have the light behind you.